autopi-io/documentation/docs/guides/how_to_export_data_from_api.md

 | track.pos |
 ​
 ## Raw data
 The raw data is not aggregated or treated in any way, it is in the same format as it was when it was sent by the device.
+Remember to keep the time frame of your search narrows to be sure you'll get data back.

 ```
 GET /logbook/storage/raw/